hudson-pace/spybot-nightfall-clone/README.md

 ## Planned Features

 ### Missing Features From the Original
 As it stands, this project is approaching a facsimile of the original.
-Notable missing features include:
+Major missing features include:

 - The ability to save progress.
-- Dialogue and story.
+- Music and sound effects.
-- Zones with security levels.

-### Level Editor
+### Map Editor

-This project includes a basic level editor for battles (https://hudson-pace.github.io/spybot-nightfall-clone/level-editor, or use the link in the main game).
-More features will be added, including:
+This project includes a map editor (https://hudson-pace.github.io/spybot-nightfall-clone/level-editor, or use the link in the main game).
+It's fully functional, but I would like to make it prettier and more user-friendly.
+It also needs to be more thoroughly tested, especially for cross-browser support.
-- Editing existing battles.
-- Creating entire maps, with nodes, battles, and connections.

-It also needs some work to make it look less ugly.

 ### Misc
 - I need to sort out my messy UI and improve the artwork.